To deal with global crises effectively, the world needs agile managers that dedicate their skills towards driving effective solutions forward.

 For Luxaviation Helicopters Chief Executive Officer Charlotte Pederson, such courses at SHU Luxembourg are what pushed her management skills to the next level.

-“I took the MBA, and with that knowledge I was able to switch to another business area and push my skills to another level.
-I was in the expert level before and now I am in general management,” says the alumna.
+“I took the MBA, and with that knowledge, I was able to switch to another business area and push my skills to another level.
+I was at the expert level before and now I am in general management,” the alumna said.